Arthur Kampf: Style

 Kampf's work is most strongly associated with the genre of traditional history painting, though throughout his lifetime he explored styles influenced by Impressionism and Art Nouveau.
 He was also celebrated for large scale portrait work and in particular children's portraiture.
 Kampf also worked extensively as an illustrator, contributing drawings to volumes by Shakespeare (1925), R. Herzog, History of Prussia (1913) and J.W.
 Goethe, Faust (1925).
 Kampf's artwork post World War II largely focused on religious themes.

 Legacy

 Much of Kampf's artwork and personal papers were lost during (and immediately following) World War II.

 Major surviving works by Kampf are held at museums and galleries throughout Europe, including The Alte Nationalgalerie, Berlin; Bayerische Staatsgemäldesammlungen, Munich; Deutsches Historisches Museum, as well as in private collections.

-Arthur Kampf's association with the Nazi party has stirred 21st century debate.
+Kampf's association with the Nazi party has stirred 21st century debate.
 In 2018, the street Arthur-Kampf-Straße in Burtscheid, Aachen (Kampf's birthplace) came under fire between those questioning Kampf's membership in the party, and those arguing that Kampf's advanced age and the immunity that party membership gave German artists may have played a deciding factor.
 Critically reviewing street names, the Department of Geoinformation and Land Planning, supported by the City Archives of Aachen, announced in May, 2020 an initiative to explore details of Kampf's personal life.